-Screen lock: Press Touch off make touch screen function of the oscilloscope fails, and the button light is on touch.
+Screen lock: Press Touch Off make touch screen function of the oscilloscope fails, and the button light is on Touch Off.

 Note: The Home button function can also be accessed by simply clicking on the menu option in the pull-up menu.